30 Key Performance Indicators Examples for Better Business Performance

 If you’ve found yourself asking that very same question, you’re not alone.
 It’s not unusual for companies to stray off course as a result of using the wrong measures.
 But the sooner you uncover your mistakes, the better—and you can always get back on track by revisiting your KPIs.

-We’ve packed a lot of KPI insights into this article:
+We’ve packed a lot of key performance indicator (KPI) insights into this article:

-• First, there’s a refresher on the basic concept of KPIs.
+• First, a refresher on the basic concept of KPIs.

 • Next, we shed some light on the process of choosing and tracking KPIs so you’re better positioned to select the right ones for your organization.